JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 This stage of learning is focused around the following:

- - finding Learning the full list of requirments to learn the desired skill
+ - Finding a full list of requirments to learn the desired skill
+  - Break it down
  - Identify main resources
  - Evaluate resources for credibility
  - To narrow the scope